avinash201199/My-Gallery-4u/Guidelines.md

 ### What is your task?

-- I have added free photography website template and now you have to replace images and information with mine.
+- I have added a free photography website template and now you have to replace images and information with mine.

 - Take images from here [IMAGES](https://github.com/avinash201199/My-Gallery-4u/tree/master/my%20image)